Madeira corporate bank accounts in 2023

 Bank insists that the bank signatory travel to Madeira for a one-hour bank interview.

-Healy Consultants Group PLC will supply part-time employees to our Client’s Madeira company to meet these substance requirements.
+Healy Consultants Group will supply part-time employees to our Client’s Madeira company to meet these substance requirements.

-Healy Consultants Group PLC Client travel policy will apply (click link).
+Healy Consultants Group Client travel policy will apply (click link).
 Our staff will organise the bank meeting in our Madeira affiliates’ office and assist our Client during the bank interview(s).

 Global banks continue to tighten corporate bank account opening procedures, their internal compliance departments completing more thorough due diligence of Clients.
 Consequently, our Clients should expect Madeira bank account approval to take up to two months.